George J. Aulisio

 I read pretty broadly in the history of philosophy, as my goal is to glean insights from all three major branches of Western philosophy (continental, analytic, and pragmatic).
 I am especially interested in the relationship between Hegel and the various post-Hegelian thinkers (such as Marx and Kierkegaard, but also the American pragmatists, the British Idealists, and Russell) who often harshly criticized some aspects of Hegel’s thought while adopting others.
 I am also interested in the so-called “Pittsburgh School,” whose members (Sellars, Brandom, McDowell) have claimed to be in some way or another “Hegelian” as well as “analytic” and “pragmatic.”
 Of late, I have also been reflecting on the metaphilosophy of Wittgenstein, and I am trying to make some sense of what it might mean to “dissolve,” rather than “solve,” philosophical problems by reference to ordinary language, as Wittgenstein (at least in his later work) seems to want to do.

-I am a second year PhD student interested in ethics, philosophy of medicine, and medical epistemology, as well as environmental ethics and philosophy of sport.
+I am a first year PhD student interested in ethics, philosophy of medicine, and medical epistemology, as well as environmental ethics and philosophy of sport.
 I received my BA in Psychology from Temple University in 2007 and recently completed the dual MA program in Philosophy and Urban Bioethics at Temple University.
 Currently, I am working on a project examining how phenomenology can help individualize the patient approach in medicine, in addition to more broadly helping to address healthcare disparities and issues of social justice in medicine.
 I am a graduate student board member of the Temple University chapter of Minorities and Philosophy (MAP) and am a member of the ethics committee at Temple University Hospital.
 Outside of philosophy, I have more than ten years of experience working in the field of organ transplantation.

 Philosophy of Mind, Pragmatism, Ancient Philosophy, Philosophy of Education, Business Ethics